xshen053/memory-magician/docs/userstories.md

 ## All the screens
 - [x] As a user, I want to create new memories. (all the screens)
 - [x] When creating memory, I want to give them tags, e.g. leetcode 3, it is {blind 75, amazon, strings}
+- [x] Add a component to show a user's information, like hello xxx

 ## Today's review screen
 - [x] As a user, I want to know what memories I want to review today. (today's review screen)